NaHyeon520/Brain-Tumor-Segmentation-with-U-Net/README.md

 dataset: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/data

-Final_code.ipynb: This is our main project notebook that contains all the sections and UNET.
+Final_code.ipynb: This is our main project notebook that contains all the sections and UNET. <br>
-Additional_model.ipynb: This is the code for additional models we trained for comparison with UNET.
+additional_models.ipynb: This is the code for additional models we trained for comparison with UNET.